Westerweel Group: The Hiding Operation

 After a betrayed attempt to have people smugglers bring eight pioneers to Switzerland, in October 1942, the group decided to do everything as much as possible by themselves.
 The German pioneer Joachim Simon, one of the leaders in Loosdrecht, travelled to France to find an escape route.
 However, he soon found out that after the occupation of Vichy-France by Germany in November 1942 Switzerland was practically inaccessible.
 In consultation with the French pioneer movement, Simon chose Spain as a new destination.
 Arrangements for help were made and the first pioneers left on the dangerous escape route to France and from there to Spain.
 But this route quickly stalled.
 Simon was arrested at the Dutch-Belgian border in early 1943 and committed suicide so as not to betray his comrades.
 A Belgian people smuggler brought four pioneers to Spain, but was arrested in March 1943 with two pioneers in northern France.

 Some relief came from a pastor in the province of Limburg, who helped in the hiding of some 25 pioneers.
 In Haarlem a new group was formed around the industrial designer and forger Frans Gerritsen.
 However an attempt to send pioneers with false papers to work in Germany as Dutch workers failed.
-Some five of them were arrested and sent to Auschwitz.
+Some of them were arrested and sent to Auschwitz.

 In August 1943 Kurt Reilinger, a somewhat older pioneer, travelled to France to lead the escape work.
 He built a new route in which pioneers worked as workers of the Organisation Todt on the Atlantic Wall to flee to Spain from there.
 The latter was done in collaboration with the Armée Juive, a French Jewish resistance organization.
 In this way, in the course of 1943 and 1944, a total of about 70 pioneers escaped to Spain.
 Some of them had escaped Westerbork with the help of the Westerweel group shortly before.
 About 100 could hide in France and about the same number remained in hiding in the Netherlands.